Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 this technique was applied to multiband remotely sensed data from disturbed grasslands, that accounting for phenological cycles can refine diversity indices by filtering out artefacts.
-For instance, it can help to distinguish between semi-natural habitats and artificial land covers, like roads, which lack temporal phenological shifts.
+For instance, it can help to distinguish between semi-natural habitats and artificial land cover types, like roads, which lack temporal phenological shifts.
 These artificial features tend to form clusters of minimal DTW distances when considering DTW as an inter-voxel distance, leading to lower Rao's index values.

+Remote sensing via Earth observation remains a rapidly developing area of scientific research with wide applicability to conservation practice [@Pettorelli2014].
+As the technologies continue to mature, the possibilities remote sensing approaches like ours offer continues to grow.
+For instance, Schulte to Bühne *et al* [@SchultetoBuhne2022] recently demonstrated the power of Earth observation satellites to assess rewilding efforts at the landscape scale.
+Rewilding programmes are notoriously challenging technically, and are often expensive, too.
+Thus, the ability to assess the progress of rewilding inexpensively at the landscape scale via satellite is eminently valuable.
+However, as Maus *et al* [@Maus2016] observed, markedly different land use types, such as soy bean plantations and primary rainforest, can be erroneously classified as the same via an NDVI based classification protocol which does not consider phenology.
+Lopes *et al* [@Lopes2020] also found that accounting for the effects of phenology significantly increased the accuracy of land use classifications.
+As rewilding and reforestation programmes continue, our implementation of TWDTW reduces the barrier for conservationists trying to assess diversity temporally in addition to spatially.
+Our case study further demonstrated that incorporation of phenological data enhances a the inferential power of analyses, as incorporation of the temporal dimension more accurately identified biodiversity hotspots than Rao's Q index alone ([Figure 3](#Figure_3)).
+Since increasing biodiversity is typically a core goal of rewilding programmes, of which land cover diversity is a core component [@Skidmore2015], more accurate classification of landscape diversity can highlight where efforts are succeeding or where further efforts are needed.

 By incorporating temporal dynamics into the `rasterdiv` R package, we broaden the scope for analysing remotely sensed time series.
-This advancement enriches the suite of diversity indices obtainable from remote sensing data, potentially offering a more comprehensive understanding of landscape heterogeneity.
+This advancement enriches the suite of diversity indices obtainable from remote sensing data, enhancing our understanding of landscape heterogeneity, and in so doing, enhancing our ability to conserve it.

 # GitHub and Data Repositories: